 If the Superintendent identifies private use of tax-exempt debt financed facilities, the Superintendent will consult with the District's bond counsel to determine whether private use will adversely affect the tax-exempt status of the issue and if so, what remedial action is appropriate.

-5. Records Retention.
+The District has duly consulted with bond counsel regarding the use of the District's medical clinic building by the UW Physicians Network and been advised that such use does not adversely affect the tax-exempt status of the bonds used, in part, to finance the purchase of the medical clinic.

-a.
-Records with respect to matters described in this Subsection B will be retained by the District for the life of the securities issue (and any issue that refunds the securities issue) and for a period of three years thereafter.

-- b.
-Records to be retained: - (i) The transcript; - (ii) Arbitrage rebate reports prepared by outside consultants; - (iii) Work papers that were provided to the rebate consultants;

-(iv) Records of expenditures and investment receipts (showing timing of expenditure and the object code of the expenditure and in the case of investment, timing of receipt of interest earnings).
-(Maintenance of underlying invoices should not be required provided the records include the date of the expenditure, payee name, payment amount and object code; however, if those documents are maintained as a matter of policy in electronic form, then the District should continue to maintain those records in accordance with this policy);

-(v) Copies of all certificates and returns filed with the IRS (e.g., for payment of arbitrage rebate); and

-(vi) Copies of all leases, user agreements for use of the financed property (agreements that provide for use of the property for periods longer than 30 days), whether or not the use was within the four walls (e.g., use of the roof of the facility for a cell phone tower).
+Section 3.4.2.
+Records Retention.
+Records with respect to matters described in this Section 3.4 will be retained by the District for the life of the securities issue (and any issue that refunds the securities issue) and for a period of three years thereafter.
+Records that are required to be maintained are (a) the transcript; (b) any arbitrage rebate reports prepared by outside consultants; (c) work papers that were provided to any rebate consultants; (d) records of expenditures and investment receipts (showing timing of expenditure and the object code of the expenditure and in the case of investment, timing of receipt of interest earnings)1; (e) copies of all certificates and returns filed with the IRS (e.g., for payment of arbitrage rebate); and (f) copies of all leases, user agreements for use of the financed property (agreements that provide for use of the property for periods longer than 30 days), whether or not the use was within the four walls (e.g., use of the roof of the facility for a cell phone tower).

-C. Ongoing Disclosure.
+Section 3.5.
+Ongoing Disclosure.
 Under the provisions of SEC Rule 15c2-12 (the "Rule"), underwriters are required to obtain an agreement for ongoing disclosure in connection with the public offering of securities.
 Unless the District is exempt from compliance with the Rule as a result of certain permitted exemptions, the transcript for each issue will include an undertaking by the District to comply with the Rule.
-The Superintendent of the District will monitor compliance by the District with its undertakings.
+The Superintendent will monitor compliance by the District with its undertakings.
 These undertakings may include the requirement for an annual filing of operating and financial information and will include a requirement to file notices of listed "material events."
 For some types of material events (early bond calls), the State's fiscal agent has undertaken the responsibility of filing notice of the applicable material event.

-D. Other Notice Requirements.
+Section 3.6 Other Notice Requirements.
 In some instances, the proceedings authorizing the issuance of securities will require the District to file information periodically with other parties, e.g., bond insurers, banks, rating agencies.
 The types of information required to be filed may include (1) budgets, (2) annual financial reports, (3) issuance of additional debt obligations, and (4) amendments to financing documents.
-The Superintendent of the District will maintain a listing of those requirements and monitor compliance by the District.
+The Superintendent maintain a listing of those requirements and monitor compliance by the District.